joancardonasa/ascii-api/README.md

 - Experiment with other pixel-to-char functions.
 - Swap black and white pixels to see how it affects the results.
 - Provide a prettier UI to upload source files and preview/download results.

+#### 25/11/2022

+Working on UI today.
+Started serving a small website where users can upload a file and get the ASCII result.

+- The upload button should launch a POST request to `/images/` with the image, and the target width.
+- Once the text file is ready, the web should refresh itself with the text file contents.
+There has to be a way to set a dynamic font size to avoid having to scroll, either horizontally or vertically.